linroger/Wealth-of-Nations/Financial Engineering/Financial Mathematics Course.md

 # Financial Mathematics I

 Lecture Notes Universitat Ulm

-VERSION: February 6, 2004

-THIS IS A PRELIMINARY VERSION THERE WILL BE UPDATES DURING THE COURSE

-Prof.Dr.
-Rudiger Kiesel Abteilung Finanzmathematik Universitat Ulm

-email:kiesel@mathematik.uni-ulm.de

-Short Description.

-Times and Location: Lectures will be Monday 10-12; Tuesday 8-10 in He120.
-First Lecture Tuesday, 14.10.2003

 # Content.

-This course covers the fundamental principles and techniques of financial mathematics in discreteand continuous-time models.
+This course covers the fundamental principles and techniques of financial mathematics in discrete and continuous-time models.
 The focus will be on probabilistic techniques which will be discussed in some detail.
 Specific topics are

-Classical Asset Pricing: Mean-Variance Analysis, CAPM, Arbitrage.
-.
-Martingale-based stochastic market models: Fundamental Theorems of Asset Pricing.
+Classical Asset Pricing: Mean-Variance Analysis, CAPM, Arbitrage, Martingale-based stochastic market models: Fundamental Theorems of Asset Pricing.
 Contingent Claim Analysis: European, American and Exotic Options.
 .Interest Rate Theory: Term Structure Models, Interest Rate Derivatives.
 Pre-requisites.
 Probability Theory, Calculus, Linear Algebra

-# Literature.

-: N.H.Bingham & R.Kiesel, Risk Neutral Valuation, Springer 1998..
-: H.Follmer & A.Schied: Stochastic Finance: An Introduction in Discrete Time, De Gruyter 2002.
-.
-J.Hull: Options, Futures & Other Derivatives, 4th edition, Prentice Hall, 1999..
-: R.Jarrow & S.Turnbull, Derivative Securities, 2nd edition, 2000..

-Office Hours.
-Tuesday 10-11.
-He 230 course webpage: www.mathematik.uni-ulm.de/finmath email: kiesel@mathematik.uni-ulm.de..

 # Contents

 # Arbitrage Theory 5